- How is childhood leukemia treated?

 - Development of another cancer (including leukemia) years later

 Graft-versus-host disease (GVHD) is a major concern of an allogeneic (donor) stem cell transplant.
-It happens when the immune system of the patient is taken over by that of the donor.
-The donor immune system then begins to attack the patient's other tissues and organs.
+This happens when the donor immune system cells attacks the patient’s own cells, mainly in the skin, liver, and digestive tract.

 Symptoms can include severe skin rashes with itching and severe diarrhea.
 The liver and lungs may also be damaged.
 The patient may also become tired and have aching muscles.
 If severe enough, the disease can be fatal.
 Drugs that weaken the immune system are often given to try to keep GVHD under control.